mietek/bashmenot/README.md

 $ source bashmenot/bashmenot.sh
 ```

-Individual modules can be sourced separately, as long as their dependencies are sourced as well.
+Individual modules can also be sourced separately, as long as their dependencies are sourced as well.

-Please refer to the [documentation](http://halcyon.sh/documentation/library-reference/) for more information, including module dependencies and usage examples.
+Please refer to the [programmer reference](http://bashmenot.mietek.io/reference/) for more information, including examples and module dependencies.

 ### Installation